RedGuff/Dice100/README.md

 # Dice100
-Générate a big ransom number with a small dice.
+Générate a big random number with a small dice.